-Have you ever thrown up your hands in frustration when after a hectic day of travel, you find your phone’s charger is incompatible with the one in your hotel room?
+Have you ever thrown up your hands in frustration when after a hectic day of travel, you find your phone’s charger is incompatible with the power adapter in your hotel room?

-If you have, we know the feeling as software developers too encounter such issues when developing software, whereby two objects with different interfaces in the code need to interact with each other.
+Then you can understand the feeling of a developer when issues arise during developing software whereby two objects with different interfaces in the code need to interact with each other.

-The answer in both cases is an adapter, one is physical while the other one is virtual.
+The real-time solution in each case is the power adapter; one is physical while the other is virtual.

 What is Adapter Design Pattern?